City Government Week

 - Hold a mock city council meeting during a school assembly or civics class.

-- Hold a coloring/art contest for elementary students using photographs that highlight parks, landmarks and other important aspects of your city.
+- Hold a coloring/art contest for elementary students using photographs that highlight parks, landmarks and other important aspects of your city or utilize the coloring pages provided by the League.

 - Host students for a tour of a significant building or landmark in your city.